dannygits/moviedemo/README.md

 To install the web application, run this commands and you will be ready to go.
 - clone repository and cd into it.
 - composer install
+- insert your TMDM_TOKEN in the .env file
 - php artisan key:generate
 - npm install
 - npm run dev